Ion Mix Can Invert Centrifugal Confinement: Abstract

 \section{Abstract}

+Centrifugal plasma traps, in which plasma is confined partly by centrifugal forces, represent a possible path to fusion energy production.
 In centrifugal plasma traps, electric fields naturally arise in the direction parallel to the magnetic field in order to ensure quasineutrality.
 These electric fields are sensitive to the particular mix of ion species present.
+This paper uses analytic and numerical calculations to consider how these mix effects could be used to improve device performance.
 Changing the composition of the plasma can mix or demix different ion species, improve confinement of certain ions, and can even expel certain species from the trap altogether.
 This makes it possible to generate an ``inverted centrifugal" end-plug with very promising properties.

-\textit{Introduction.} It is well-known that mirror traps tend to develop electric fields parallel to the magnetic field lines.
-In the absence of these fields, ions are better-confined than electrons.
-In non-rotating or slowly-rotating mirrors, this is mainly because of the difference in the pitch-angle scattering rates, and in rapidly-rotating centrifugal mirrors, this is mainly because centrifugal confinement acts more effectively on more massive species.
-In either case, electric fields arise to enforce local quasineutrality.
-These are sometimes called ambipolar fields.
+\textit{Introduction.} In plasma traps of various kinds, electric fields arise to enforce quasineutrality.
+These fields are sometimes called ambipolar fields.
+In magnetized plasmas, ambipolar fields are oriented parallel to the magnetic field lines.
+They are particularly important in linear devices like magnetic mirrors and centrifugal traps \cite{Pastukhov1974, Post1987}.
+Linear traps have been the subject of increasing interest in recent years, both for nuclear fusion and for other applications (such as nuclear waste processing and mass separation) \cite{Fowler2017, Yakovlev2018, Zweben2018, Inzhevatkina2021, Endrizzi2023, Schwartz2024, Beklemishev2024, Frank2025}.

 There have been a number of proposals to improve the performance of mirror-type configurations by manipulating the configuration to affect these fields.
 One such concept is the tandem mirror \cite{Baldwin1979, Tamano1995, Dimov2005, Fowler2017}, in which a central cell is placed between end-plug cells, with plasma density and temperature in the end-plugs chosen to engineer favorable ambipolar fields for the confinement of the central plasma.
 Another is the ``sloshing'' ion distribution, in which the ambipolar field is modified by a population of high-energy ions with a coherent turning point \cite{Kesner1973, Simonen1983, Post1987, Endrizzi2023}.